StefanieStoppel/vue-flask-image-upload/README.md

 # vue-flask-image-upload
-This repo contains an example application for uploading *.png images from the Vue.js frontend to a simple flask REST server at which saves them to a local directory.
+This repo contains an example application for uploading *.png images from the Vue.js frontend to a simple flask REST server which saves them to a local directory.
 <img src="./src/assets/screenshot.png" alt="Screenshot of the application" max-width="800px" height="auto">

 ## Project setup